German Royalty: Wilhelm II's Children

 Eitel-Frederick Hohenzollern (1883-1942)

 As the second son, Eitel Frederick became Crown Prince of Prussia.
-He mairred Sophie Charlotte of Oldenburg (1879-1964) in 1906.
+He married Sophie Charlotte of Oldenburg (1879-1964) in 1906.
 Her seved in the 1st Foot Guards Regiment during World War I. Soldiers from his unit in plain clothes, escorted his mother to saftey in the Netherlands in the afternmath of the War.
 He obtained a divorce in 1926.
-He joined a far-right veterans group the Stanlhelm.
-He died during World War II, but I do not have details on the circumstances.
+Like his older brother, he had far right political inclinatiins and hoped to restore the monary.
+He joined a far-right veterans group the Stanlhelm (Steel Helmets).
+Hitler after seixing power at first tried to integrate the Stanlhelm into the SA, but then abruptly disbanded it because of the monarchist sympathies of many members.
+Prince Eitel-Frederick died during World War II (1942), but we do not have details on the circumstances.

 Adalbert Hohenzollern (1884-1948)